zeebinz/rarinfo/README.md

 Abstract base class for the various file inspectors that defines the basic API and implements common methods for file/data handling.

+- 2.8 Changed getFileList() to return empty array on error
 - 2.7 Added strposall() static method
 - 2.6 Added methods for creating temporary files
 - 2.5 Added support for ArchiveInfo